wxllow/whatnot/README.md

 Work-in-progress unofficial asynchronous API wrapper for [Whatnot](https://www.whatnot.com) API.

-***Currently, authorized actions are currently broken due to API changes, however, most of the project is still usable***
+***Currently, authorized actions are currently broken due to API changes, however, most of the project is still usable.
+If you would like to help fix it, please contribute :)***

 ## Download